vinceau/fbscraper/README.md

 # Changelog

+## 1.5 a5b4359c (22 May 2017)
+* Fix crash when clicking "See More" in externally shared Notes

 ## 1.4 68b6dc55 (15 May 2017)
 * Fix duplicated log message issue
 * GUI mode is enabled by default when executing `python main.py`